Our Story and Philosophy

 If you are interested to dig deeper into the philosophical and scientific concepts behind InfraNodus, please, check the articles on ecological thinking and cognitive variability.

-We really like to hear back, so in case some of the ideas resonate, please, feel free to write to us and share what you're thinking about.
+We really like to hear back from you, so in case some of the ideas resonate, please, feel free to write to us and share what you're thinking about.
 The best way to reach us is via the support portal or one of our social network accounts: @noduslabs on Twitter, InfraNodus subreddit, or our discord.

 Join InfraNodus